altera-fpga/agilex-remote-debug-pcie/README.md

   - Instructions for downloading and compiling the etherlink application are included in the steps that follow.

-- Intel® Quartus® Prime Pro Edition Programmer version 25.1.1 (or later)
+- Quartus® Prime Pro Edition version 26.1

 The remaining instructions assume that the Agilex™ 7 FPGA I-Series Development Kit (2x R-Tile and 1x F-Tile) is already installed into the